-Classification: Whiskey Specialties (Kentucky Straight Rye Whiskey Blended with Canadian Whiskey and Port)
+Classification: Distilled Spirits Specialties (Kentucky Straight Rye Whiskey Blended with Canadian Whiskey and Port)

 Company: Beam Suntory

 Distillery: Jim Beam

 Released: September 2017

 MSRP: $40 (2017)